## ##

 complex procedures into simple, declarative methods

-providing easy-to-follow documentation throughout the entire p
+providing easy-to-follow documentation throughout the entire project

 must use Python).
-To that end, the package's documentation contains
+To that end, the package's documentation contains numerous

 provided covering specific use cases.
-PyXA's code also serves as a
+PyXA's code also serves as a source of

-convenience in accomplishing AppleScript and other automation tasks
+convenience in accomplishing AppleScript and other automation tasks via

-need something that works in most circumstances, that has abundant
+need something that works in most circumstances, that has abundant examples

 Feature Overview